Botnets: The Information Stealers Mama Never Warned You About

 • Machine globally unique identifier (GUID) as well system architecture, system language, username and computer name

 And let us not forget that even after stealing everything I mentioned above, botnets still have the ability to execute backdoor commands from a remote bot herder.
-Not only does this mean they can collect your computer’s network settings, download additional malicious software, as well as execute, delete files, etc. – they can also use your computer to perpetrate malicious criminal behavior.
+Not only does this mean they can collect your compromised device’s network settings, download additional malicious software, as well as execute, delete files, etc. – they can also use your computer to perpetrate malicious criminal behavior.

 Some of the largest botnets can sport 600,000 to 1 million bots, resulting in huge revenue streams for threat actors.
-According to research from the University of Twente in the Netherlands:
+According to botnet research from the University of Twente in the Netherlands:

 Distributed denial-of-service attacks using a network of 30,000 bots can generate around $26,000 a month.
 Spam advertising with 10,000 bots generates around $300,000 a month, and bank fraud with 30,000 bots can generate over $18 million per month.
 But the most profitable undertaking is click fraud, which generates well over $20 million a month of profit.

 In all fairness, that’s not all profit.
-There are costs associated with setting up and maintaining botnets: according to the same research, it’s estimated at 2 to 10 cents per device to install the malware, plus the costs to maintain the network – re-infecting machines that have had it removed by anti-malware software or an OS patch.
-Regardless, this remains a lucrative endeavor, which is why threat actors continue to invest their time and effort.
+There are costs associated with setting up and maintaining botnets: according to the same research, it’s estimated at 2 to 10 cents per device to install the malware, plus the costs to maintain the network – re-infecting machines that have had it removed by anti-malware software or an operating system patch.
+Regardless, botnet attacks remain a lucrative endeavor, which is why threat actors continue to invest their time and effort.
+Security leaders and practitioners rightly remain concerned about users’ exposure to malware and other exploits – in fact, nearly half the darknet-exposed data that SpyCloud recaptured in 2022 came from botnets – and this trend continues to grow rapidly.

-• Think before downloading anything.
+• Think before downloading anything

-• Educate yourself and your users constantly.
+• Educate yourself and your users constantly

-Some of us have gotten complacent with once/year security awareness training.
+Some of us have gotten complacent with once-a-year security awareness training.
 It’s not enough.
 We need reminders not to click suspicious links and avoid downloading attachments from untrusted sources.
 I believe in the benefit of the Baader-Meinhof phenomenon, where after noticing something for the first time, you see it all the time.
 The goal of security training isn’t to make you afraid to use the tools you need to do your work, but instead to make you cautious about clicking that link or downloading that invoice from that new vendor’s finance contact.

-• Be vigilant about your online account security.
+• Be vigilant about your online account security

-Malware can result in breached accounts, particularly keyloggers that can siphon your login credentials.
+Malware can result in breached accounts, particularly from keyloggers that can siphon your login credentials.
 If you notice an uptick in suspicious activity on several of your accounts (especially if you’re doing the right thing and using a unique, complex password for each account), the cause could be malware.
-I recommend installing an antivirus program and running a scan, then going through accounts and changing passwords once your machine has been cleaned.
+I recommend installing an antivirus program and running a scan, then going through accounts and changing passwords once the machine has been cleaned.

-We created a guide to remediating infections from keylogger malware, and I encourage you to check it out to learn how to handle these situations for your employees and consumers.
+We created a guide to remediating infections from malware, and I encourage you to check it out to learn how to handle these situations for your employees and consumers.

 Recent Posts